Board to Board Engagement

 The cost of the session including refreshments and lunch is $100 and is open to any board member of a Central East LHIN funded health service provider.
-Based on the success of the previous sessions, the Central East LHIN will be running additional sessions on the following dates:
+Based on the success of the previous sessions, the Central East LHIN will be running an additional session on the following date:

 Space is limited but a minimum of 15 participants are required to hold the workshop.
 To secure a space at one of the sessions, please send a return email to email@example.com with the names of the board members who would like to attend either session along with any dietary restrictions.
 Payment is made in advance by cheque or Visa to the United Way, or can be paid in full by cheque or cash on the day of the workshop.
 There will be no refunds issued.
 If you are not able to attend, your registration can be applied to a future session.
 If you have questions about the workshop itself or project management, please contact Barry Hyde, Lead, Project Management Office, firstname.lastname@example.org.